 Indeed, cell-cell adhesion and contractility are coupled~\cite{Hoffman2015}.
 For instance, knocking out E-cadherin in keratinocytes, effectively changes the contractility ~\cite{Sahu2020a}.
 Given this intricate coupling, it may be difficult to tease out the competition.
 Moreover, the finding in two-dimensional vertex models of a rigidity transition as the target perimeter is increased then leads to the interpretation that unjamming, or fluidity, is given by an increase in cell-cell adhesion, which appears to be counterintuitive~\cite{Bi2015}.
 As for an alternative interpretation, by adding a constant to the energy, which does not influence the forces, again, the energy can be written in the above quadratic form.
-Since cell we cannot tune cell-cell adhesion independently of cortical contractility, we posit that the target area is simply a measure of the isotropy of cortical contractility, assuming that curvature changes in the cells remain at scales much smaller than the inverse of a typical edge length.
+Since we cannot tune cell-cell adhesion independently of cortical contractility, we posit that the target area is simply a measure of the isotropy of cortical contractility, assuming that curvature changes in the cells remain at scales much smaller than the inverse of a typical edge length.
 It is the cell-cell adhesion that is bootstrapped to the cortical contractility as cell faces are always shared.
 To be specific, the larger the target area, the less isotropically contractile the cell is, and vice versa.
 The less isotropically contractile a cell is, the more it can explore other shapes to be able to move past each other in an energy barrier-free manner resulting in fluidity.
 Additional terms linear in the area for specific cell faces complexify the notion of isotropic contractility.

-As for the linear area term in Eq.
-(1), the cells at the boundary of the organoid, there is an additional surface tension term for faces interacting with the ``vacuum'' consisting of empty cells.
-These empty cell do not exert forces on the cells but allow the cells on the surface of the organoid to relax.
-We also restrict cells from separating from the organoid, at least at this time.
-One can nondimensionalize any length $l$ in the simulation with $l=V_0^{1/3}$.
-As one does so, an important parameter in these models is the dimensionless shape index $s_{0} =A_{0}/(V_{0}^{2/3}) $, which is related to the target area.
-A regular tetrahedron has a dimensionless shape index of $s_0\approx 7.2$, for example.
+Regarding the linear area term in Eq.
+(1), for cells located at the boundary of the organoid, an additional surface tension term is introduced for faces that interact with the "vacuum," which consists of empty cells.
+These empty cells do not exert forces on the other cells, but they enable the surface cells of the organoid to relax.
+Additionally, at this stage, there is a constraint preventing cells from separating from the organoid.

+For any length $l$ in the simulation, it can be nondimensionalized using the relation $l = V_0^{1/3}$.
+This process highlights a crucial parameter in these models, the dimensionless shape index $s_{0} = A_{0}/(V_{0}^{2/3})$, which correlates with the target area.
+For instance, a regular tetrahedron possesses a dimensionless shape index of approximately $s_0 \approx 7.2$.

 We have addressed the biomechanical aspect of cells with biochemical aspects indirectly encoded into the model parameters.
 We must also account for their dynamics.
 Cells can move past each other even when there are no gaps between them.
 In two dimensions, such movements are known as T1 events.
 Understanding these events are key to understanding the rigidity transition in two dimensions~\cite{Bi2015}.
 In three dimensions, such movements are known as reconnection events.
 Prior work has developed an algorithm for such reconnection events focusing on edges becoming triangles and vice versa that may occur for edges below a threshold length $l_{th}$ for a fixed topology~\cite{Okuda2013}.
 Specifically, each vertex has four neighboring vertices and shares four neighbor cells.
 Each edge shares three cells and each face/polygon shares two cells.
 Our modeling builds on that key work~\cite{Okuda2013}.